HASTE-project/haste-agent/readme.md

 ```

 This will generate a set of log files for the multiple runs for their different configurations in the `./haste/desktop_agent/benchmarking/logs` folder.
+It will try to run forever generating more data for an average makespan.
+40 iterations will be 5 runs for each configuration, enough for a reasonable average.
-Create a new subdirectory and move this collection of log files, so they are kept together.
+Create a new subdirectory (e.g. `run0`) and move this collection of log files, so they are kept together.
+If you run the benchmarking harness multiple times, clear out any old log files.

 We only need the makespan to generate the boxplots.
-We use grep to find the lines of log data we need.
+We use grep to find the lines of log data we need, this file is read by the next Python script.
 ```
 cd ./haste/desktop_agent/benchmarking/logs/run0
 grep Queue_is_empty *.log > grepped.txt
 ```

 8. Now, the script `results_analysis_benchmark.py` can be used to generate the plots seen in the paper.
 Set the variable `run` as above.

-Note that the results will depend on the performance of the machine, and the upload rate, the upload bandwidth needs to be limited if you are attempting to reproduce the results.
-There are a number of utilities to do this, such as: https://apple.stackexchange.com/questions/112329/limit-my-upload-speed-at-os-level

-Alternatively, one can enable the 'fake uploads' configuration option, which simulates a limited upload speed.
+Figures will be generated in the `./haste/desktop_agent/benchmarking/figures` directory.
+The 'time_taken' plot will visualize the makespans as a boxplot, as shown in the paper.
+`results_analysis_single_run_splines.py` can be used for a more detailed visualization

 # Contact